 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Stomach bugs are a leading cause of sickness and diarrhea in adults and children, especially in the winter months.
+Viruses are responsible for 24-hour stomach bugs.
+Also known as stomach flu, this illness is a leading cause of sickness and diarrhea in adults and children, especially in the winter months.

 In this article, we look at the symptoms, causes, and treatment of 24-hour stomach bugs, including tips to avoid transmitting them to other people.